In Facebook's massive breach, the hackers' friends were the first victims

 Facebook first realized it was under attack after noticing a spike in activity on Sept.
 25. The hackers had been active for 11 days before Facebook staff noticed something was wrong.

-The automated process the hackers used to target their Facebook friends would load their profiles through the "View As" tool, which let people see how their profiles looked to other people.
+The automated process the hackers used to target their Facebook friends would load their profiles through the "View As" tool, which let people see how their profiles looked to others.
 Facebook has since disabled the tool for safety purposes.

 Infowars and Silicon Valley: Everything you need to know about the tech industry's free speech debate.